velveteer/hermes/README.md

 With this in mind, `Data.Hermes` parsers can decode Haskell types faster than traditional `Data.Aeson.FromJSON` instances, especially in cases where you only need to decode a subset of the document.
 This is because `Data.Aeson.FromJSON` converts the entire document into a `Data.Aeson.Value`, which means memory usage increases linearly with the input size.
 The `simdjson::ondemand` API does not have this constraint because it iterates over the JSON string in memory without constructing an intermediate tree.
 This means decoders are truly lazy and you only pay for what you use.

+For another incremental JSON parser in Haskell, see [json-stream](https://hackage.haskell.org/package/json-stream).

 ## Usage

 This library does _not_ offer a Haskell API over the entire simdjson On Demand API.
 It currently binds only to what is needed for defining and running a `Decoder`.
 You can see the tests and benchmarks for example usage. `Decoder a` is a thin layer over IO that keeps some context around for better error messages. `simdjson::ondemand` exceptions will be caught and re-thrown with enough information to troubleshoot.
 In the worst case you may run into a segmentation fault that is not caught, which you are encouraged to report as a bug.